hubverse-org/hubDocs/docs/source/user-guide/sample output_type.md

 | 2024-03-15 | 14 | DD | MA | sample | - | - |

 ### Three submissions, differing by compound modeling task
-Submission A: sample output_type where **a single modeling task corresponds to a unique combination of origin_date, location, horizon, and variant**.
+**Submission A**: sample output_type where **a single modeling task corresponds to a unique combination of origin_date, location, horizon, and variant**.
 There are eight unique modeling tasks in this example.

 ```
 "output_type_id_params":{